umairahsan10/crm-backend/docs/HR_MODULE_API_DOCUMENTATION.md

 5. **Database Errors:** Returns 400 with error details
 6. **Invalid Month Format:** Returns 400 with format guidance
 7. **Missing Attendance Data:** Returns 404 with employee details
+8. **Permission Violations:** Returns 400 with specific restriction message
+9. **No Unpaid Salary:** Returns 400 when no salary to pay
+10. **Transaction Failures:** Returns 400 with transaction error details

 ### Logging
 - All termination actions are logged with timestamps
+- All salary updates are logged with before/after amounts
+- All salary payments are logged with transaction details
 - Automatic descriptions generated when none provided
 - Full audit trail maintained in `hr_logs` table
 - Deduction calculation errors are logged for debugging